 Fortunately, researchers have continued to study the condition in hopes of better understanding its effects on those who live with it.
 Recently, some experts discovered that fibromyalgia may affect brain processing in a way that causes severe pain.

-Although this study provides a look into only one aspect of fibromyalgia, its findings brings those who live with it a little closer to being able to provide evidence of the condition.
-Hopefully this will help make it easier for these individuals to qualify for Social Security disability benefits.
+Although this study provides a look into only one aspect of fibromyalgia, its findings bring those who live with it a little closer to being able to provide evidence of the condition.
+Hopefully, this will help make it easier for these individuals to qualify for Social Security disability benefits.